rawandrew/diagramming/mermaid_diagrams.md

 - `-->>` defines a reply message interaction.
 It is a response.
 - `alt SOME_TAG_NAME` then `else TAG_NAME` and `end` to define branching logic in a diagram.
 You can use as many `else` as you need to define more branches.
 - `--)` defines an asynchronous interaction between participants/actors.
+- `activate PARTTICIPANT_NAME` with `deactivate PARTICIPANT_NAME` to define an activation that offers more insight at a glance on the diagram.
+Activations can also be defined by adding a `+` (activation) or `-` (deactiva- tion) sign to the ends of the arrows.

 ### User Signup Flow Diagram